-Dimensional or DIM weight pricing is a formula that carriers use to determine the cost to ship a package.
-DIM weight pricing allows carries to incorporate the size of the packages they ship into their pricing structure.
+Dimensional or DIM weight is a formula that carriers use to determine the cost to ship an oversized package.
+DIM weight pricing allows carriers to incorporate size as well as weight into their price structure.
 After all, the number of packages that can fit on one truck or in one container depends as much on the size of the box as its weight.

-If your package is heavy or small, you don’t need to worry about DIM prices.
-You’ll pay for USPS shipping or shipping with other carriers based solely on the actual package weight.
-However, if you ship something relatively light in a large box, you may pay more than you expected to.
+If your package is heavy or small, you don’t need to worry about dimensional weight.
+You’ll pay for USPS shipping (or shipping with other carriers) based solely on the actual package weight.
+However, if you ship something relatively light in a large box, you may pay more than you expected.
 Read on for examples of how DIM weight pricing can affect your USPS shipping costs.

-The changes that the US Postal Service instituted in June 2019 affect only packages over 1 cubic foot in area.
-The new DIM pricing for USPS shipping applies to any box with a cubic area equivalent to or larger than 1,728 inches.
+The changes that the US Postal Service instituted in June 2019 apply only to packages over 1 cubic foot in total area.
+That’s any box with a cubic area equivalent to or larger than 1,728 inches.
 To figure out whether your package falls into this category, multiply height x width x depth.
-If your total equals or exceeds 1,728 (the number of inches in a cubic foot), your USPS shipment is subject to DIM weight pricing.
-USPS charges are always the greater of actual weight or DIM weight.
+If your total equals or exceeds 1,728 inches, your USPS shipment is subject to DIM weight pricing.
+USPS charges are always the greater of the actual weight or dimensional weight.

-Note that DIM weight pricing doesn’t affect the costs for USPS flat rate shipping.
-You can still ship any weight for a fixed price, if your items fit into a flat rate box or envelope.
+DIM weight pricing doesn’t affect the costs for USPS flat rate shipping.
+You can still ship any weight for a fixed price as long as your items fit into a flat rate box or envelope.

 How to calculate DIM weight charges for USPS shipping

-To calculate USPS shipping DIM weight charges, the formula is:
+To calculate USPS dimensional weight charges, use this formula:

 H x W x D/166 = DIM weight

-For example, let’s say you need to ship a box of holiday ornaments that weighs 2 pounds.
+For example, let’s say you need to ship a box that weighs 2 pounds.
 Your box is 24” x 12” x 6”.
 Start by multiplying 24x12x6.
 If the total is at least 1,728, then calculate the DIM weight.

 24 x 12 x 6 = 1,728